monroews/EnvEngLabTextbook/Laboratory_Measurements/Laboratory_Measurements.rst

 Setup
 =====
  #.
-Prepare stock red dye \#40 solution and distribute to student workstations in 20 mL vials.
+Prepare stock red dye \#40 solution (10 g/L) and distribute to student workstations in 20 mL vials.
  #.
 Prepare 1 L of unknown in concentration range of standards.
 Divide into six 150 mL bottles (one for each student bench (teams/2)).
  #.
-Verify that spectrophotometers are working (prepare a calibration curve as a test).
- #.
 Verify that balances calibrate easily.
  #.
 Disassemble, clean, and lubricate all pipettes.
+ #.
+Distribute all supplies needed for the lab.